applitools/eyes-testcafe/README.md

         });
     ```
 - #### selector
-  (optional) In case [target](#target) is `region`, this should be the actual css or xpath selector to an element, and the screenshot would be the content of that element.
+  (optional) In case [target](#target) is `region`, this should be the actual css, xpath or [a Testcafe Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) to an element, and the screenshot would be the content of that element.
 For example:

   ```js
       // The shorthand string version defaults to css selectors